Taylor Wimpey: Post-merger

-COVID-19 lockdown

 On 23 March 2020, Taylor Wimpey closed all of its UK sites and sales centres following lockdown measures in response to the COVID-19 pandemic in the United Kingdom.
 Six weeks after shutting down, the firm claimed to be "the first major housebuilder to unveil a timetable for restarting jobs", and said it would begin remobilisation in England and Wales on 4 May 2020.
 Taylor Wimpey said that although all its show homes had been closed during the lockdown, sales had continued, growing by 200 homes in comparison to the previous year's figures.
 The company also ran a manufacturing project during the pandemic to supply "GP surgeries and care homes with reusable 3D printed face visors".

 On 2 March 2021, Taylor Wimpey announced it had set aside £125m to pay for cladding and fire safety repairs.
+By July 2024, the company had been forced to increase its provisions for expected fire safety work to £333m; in July 2025, a further £222m provision was made after intrusive surveys uncovered widespread issues with cavity barriers hidden behind brickwork and render, though the company aimed to recoup some of the costs from its supply chain firms.
+In February 2025, Taylor Wimpey said 203 buildings needed remediation work.
+These included a 450-home development at Victoria Wharf in Cardiff Bay; in November 2023, Taylor Wimpey had launched a £50 million damages claim against architects Holder Mathias over alleged defects in the buildings.
+Holder Mathias denied the claim.
+In another fire safety-related case, the company sued Galliford Try over alleged fire safety issues at a development (Rope Quays in Gosport) built by Morrison Construction, acquired by Galliford Try in March 2006 and now called Galliford Try Infrastructure.

+In April 2023, Taylor Wimpey announced it had consulted staff on a £19m cost-saving plan that resulted in 450 job cuts and cost £8m to implement.

+In May 2024, Taylor Wimpey was reported to be considering a bid for Legal & General's subsidiary Cala Homes, valued at around £1bn.

 Operations

 Taylor Wimpey's corporate head office is located at GateHouse in High Wycombe.
 There are 24 regional offices in the United Kingdom.

-Taylor Wimpey was headed by Pete Redfern, CEO of the company from July 2007.
+Taylor Wimpey was headed by Pete Redfern, chief executive of the company from July 2007.
 In December 2021, he announced plans to step down once a successor had been appointed.
-In February 2022, Taylor Wimpey announced that group operations director Jennie Daly would take over as CEO in April 2022; she replaced Redfern at the company's AGM on 26 April 2022.
+In February 2022, Taylor Wimpey announced that group operations director Jennie Daly would take over as chief executive in April 2022; she replaced Redfern at the company's AGM on 26 April 2022.

-Irene Dorner, chair of Taylor Wimpey since February 2020, is to step down after the company's April 2023 AGM, and will be replaced by former Land Securities executive Robert Noel.
+Irene Dorner, chair of Taylor Wimpey since February 2020, stepped down after the company's April 2023 AGM, replaced by former Land Securities executive Robert Noel.